Delving into new physics in semileptonic $b \to c \tau \bar \nu$ transitions: Numerical Analysis For decay processes.

 \subsection{Case I}

 Taking into consideration the presence of a single Wilson coefficient at one time, whose prophesied best-fit values are provided in Table \ref{Tab:Best-fit}\,, we display the branching ratio (top-left panel), forward-backward asymmetry (top-right panel), $R_{\Lambda_c}$ (middle-left panel), longitudinal polarization asymmetry of tau (middle-right panel) and $\Lambda_c$ (bottom panel) of $\Lambda_b \to\Lambda_c \tau \bar{\nu}_\tau$ decay process for case I, in Figure[\ref{Fig:Case-I Lambdab}].
-In these plots blue lines represent the SM predictions, red, green, cyan blue, pink and orange lines are obtained by using the $ C_{V_L}, C_{V_L}', C_{S_L}'',C_{S_R}''$ and $C_T$ coefficients sequentially.
+In these plots blue lines represent the SM predictions, Purple band represents the $1\sigma$ uncertainties for SM, and red, green, cyan blue, pink and orange lines are obtained by using the $ C_{V_L}, C_{V_L}', C_{S_L}'',C_{S_R}''$ and $C_T$ coefficients sequentially.
 The graphical representation for branching ratio, reveals that all the coefficients convey significant deviations from SM prediction.
 Here we can spot that due to the degeneracy of $ C_{V_L}, C_{V_L}' $ and $C_{S_R}''$ the corresponding results coexist with one line and give reasonable deviations from the SM prediction.
 From the forward-backward asymmetry plot, we conclude that $S_L''$ and $C_T$ indicate sizeable deviation from SM result with the zero crossing limits shifted towards high-$q^2$ regime.
 However, the effect of $ C_{V_L}, C_{V_L}'$ and $S_R''$ are consistent with the SM results.
 In the lepton non universality parameter $ R_{\Lambda_c}$, $S_L''$ and $C_T$ give an acceptable deviation from SM prediction and discrepancies of $ C_{V_L}, C_{V_L}'$ and $C_{S_R}''$ are negligible.
 In case of $ P_L^{\tau}$, $S_L''$ gives profound deviation whereas other coefficients show no deviations.
 In $ P_L^{\Lambda_c} $ asymmetry $C_{S_L}''$ and $C_T$ give marginal deviation compared to other observable plots, whereas other coefficients show no deviations.
-Calculated values of branching ratio and angular observables of $\Lambda_b \to \Lambda_c \tau \bar \nu_\tau$ process in the SM and in the presence of new complex Wilson coefficients for case I is given in the Table \ref{Tab:CI-Lambdab}\,.
+Taking the $1\sigma$ uncertainties of the parameters using in the calculations, in each table we show the central values and $1\sigma$ uncertainties for the observable.
+Here the calculated values of branching ratio and angular observable of $\Lambda_b \to \Lambda_c \tau \bar \nu_\tau$ process in the SM and in the presence of new complex Wilson coefficients for case I is presented in the Table \ref{Tab:CI-Lambdab}\,.